KonstantinCV/AndroidNDIIOUE5/README.md

 For building for your engine version from source, check the NDI_APL.xml and replace all needed pathes for the libndi.so.

 Tested on UE 5.3.2

+All plugin functionality is same as original on NDI.tv